Matt Hunter (singer): Television

 As a voice actor, Hunter played the singing role of Diego Márquez in the final two seasons of The Nickelodeon animated television series Go, Diego, Go! and played the same character in Dora the Explorer.
 He auditioned for the role when he was 10, recording the voice of Diego until he was 12.
 He also released his weekly comedy webisode series Fuego Fridays.

 Performances

 Hunter has performed live in the United States, Puerto Rico, Mexico, Spain, Chile, Brazil, Dominican Republic, Colombia, Argentina, Costa Rica and Ecuador.
 In May 2013, he headlined and sold out Chile's 12,000 seat Movistar Arena.

 Awards and nominations

-Hunter was nominated for Favorite Pop Artist at the 2013 Premios Juventud, presented by Univision (which did actually carry Spanish dubs of both Dora the Explorer and Go, Diego, Go! as part of its Planeta U block from 2008 to 2014).
+Hunter was nominated for Favorite Pop Artist at the 2013 Premios Juventud, presented by Univision (which did actually carry Spanish dubs of both Dora the Explorer and Go, Diego, Go! (two shows that Hunter did voice work on) as part of its Planeta U block from 2008 to 2014).